Extremely hot temperatures can result in death, especially among the medically fragile and elderly and have significant impacts on agriculture.

 California Department of Public Health (CDPH) - "Tips for Preparing for a Hot Summer"

 California Department of Public Health (CDPH)- "Heat Fast Facts" (pdf download)

 Federal Emergency Management Agency (FEMA) "Extreme Heat Information"

-Centers for Disease Control and Prevention (CDC) "Extreme Heat "
+Centers for Disease Control and Prevention (CDC) "Extreme Heat and Your Health"

 Food and Agriculture

-United States Department Agriculture (USDA) - "Emergency Preparedness and Response"
+United States Department Agriculture (USDA) - "Disaster Planning"